 In ACI 318-08 and later, the sway moments are required to be determined from one of the three slenderness methods (nonlinear second-order, elastic second-order, or moment magnification) for any slenderness ratio.
 As noted previously, the program is not equipped to run a nonlinear second-order analysis, the elastic second-order analysis does not include P-delta effects, and the sway moment magnification procedure is not implemented.
 The best the program can do is to combine the elastic second-order analysis with the moment magnification procedure using the same design procedure that is used when the ACI 318-05 is selected.

 ACI 318-08 and 318-11 10.10.2.2 requires second-order effects along the length of the member to be considered when the member is slender.
 Since P-delta effects are not included in RAM Frame, the program should apply 10.10.6 to slender, sway columns.
 This is not currently done by the program.
-This is logged as Defect #215527 in our database.
+This was logged as Defect #215527 when this wiki was originally authored.
+It was fixed and implemented after version 15.09.

 RAM Concrete does not include an option for using the moment magnification procedure for sway columns.
-Enhancement #215521 has been filed with the development team.
+Enhancement #215521 (ADO 567202) has been filed with the development team.

 Slenderness effects are not included in RAM Concrete Shear Wall.